-PREG NANT WOMEN
+PRE EGNANT WOMEN

 CODE PRIORITY

 201 LOW HEMOGLOBIN/HEMATOCRIT Hemoglobin Hematocrit I

 1 st Trimester (0-13 wks.): Non-Smokers Smokers < 11.0 g/dl < 11.3 g/dl < 33.0% < 34.0%

-2 nd Trimester (14-26 wks.): Non-Smokers Smokers < 10.5 g/dl < 10.8 g/dl < 32.0% < 33.0%
+2 nd Trimester (14-26 wks.): Non-Smokers Smokers · · < 32.0% < 33.0%

-3rd Trimester (27-40 wks.): Non-Smokers Smokers < 11.0 g/dl < 11.3 g/dl < 33.0 % < 34.0%
+3 rd Trimester (27-40 wks.): Non-Smokers Smokers < 11.3 g/dl < 33.0 % < 34.0%

-High Risk: Hemoglobin OR hematocrit at treatment level (A Appendix A-1)
+High Risk: Hemoglobin OR hematoc rit at treatment level (A Appendix A-1)

 101 UNDERWEIGHT I

-Pre-pregnancy weight is equal to a Boo Appendix B-1. ly Mass Index (BMI) ) of <18.5.
+Pre-pregnancy weight is equal to a B Appendix B-1. ody Mass Index (BMI) of <18.5.
 Refer to

-High Risk: Pre-pregnancy BMI <18.5
+High Risk: Pre-pregnancy BMI <18.5 5

-111 OVERWEIGHT I
+111 OVERWEIGHT 1

-Pre-pregnancy weight is equal to a Boo Appendix B-1. ly Mass Index (BMI) ) of ≥ 25.
+Pre-pregnancy weight is equal to a B Appendix B-1. ody Mass Index (BMI) of ≥25.
 Refer to

-High Risk: Pre-pregnancy BMI >29.9
+High Risk: Pre-pregnancy BMI >29.9)

 131 LOW MATERNAL WEIGHT GAIN I

-Low weight gain at any point in pregnar plots at any point beneath the bottom linker respective prepregnancy weight cat ne of the appropriate
+Low weight gain at any point in pregn plots at any point beneath the bottom her respective prepregnancy weight of line of the appropriate

 Refer to Appendix B-2.

-High Risk: Low Maternal Weight Gain
+High Risk: Low Maternal Weight Gai n

-PREGNANT WOMEN CODE PRIORITY 132 GESTATIONAL WEIGHT LOSS DURING PREGNANCY I During first (0-13 weeks) trimester, any weight loss below pregravid weight; based on pregravid weight and current weight.
-OR During second and third trimesters (14-40 weeks gestation), ≥2 lbs. weight loss.
-Based on two weight measures recorded at 14 weeks gestation or later.
-Document: Two weight measures as specified above High Risk: Weight loss of ≥2 lbs. in the second and third trimesters 133 HIGH MATERNAL WEIGHT GAIN I High maternal weight gain at any point in pregnancy, such that a pregnant women's weight plots at any point above the top line of the appropriate weight gain range for her respective prepregnancy weight category.
-211 ELEVATED BLOOD LEAD LEVELS I Blood lead level of $\geq$ 5 $\mu$ g/deciliter within the past 12 months.
+PREGNANT WOMEN CODE PRIORITY 133 HIGH MATERNAL WEIGHT GAIN I High maternal weight gain at any point in pregnancy, such that a pregnant women's weight plots at any point above the top line of the appropriate weight gain range for her respective prepregnancy weight category.
+211 ELEVATED BLOOD LEAD LEVELS 1 Blood lead level of \geq 5 μ g/deciliter within the past 12 months.
 Document: Date of blood test and blood lead level in the participant's health record.
 Must be within the past 12 months.
-High Risk: Blood lead level of $\geq 5$ $\mu g$ /deciliter within the past 12 months.
-301 HYPEREMESIS GRAVIDARUM I Severe nausea and vomiting to the extent that the pregnant woman becomes dehydrated and acidotic.
-Presence of hyperemesis gravidarum diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or a health professional acting under standing orders of a physician.
-Document: Diagnosis and the name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed hyperemesis gravidarum
+High Risk: Blood lead level of \geq 5 μ g/deciliter within the past 12 months.
+301 HYPEREMESIS GRAVIDARUM I Severe and persistent nausea and vomiting during pregnancy which may cause more than 5% weight loss and fluid and electrolyte imbalances.
+This nutrition risk is based on a chronic condition, not single episodes.
+Hyperemesis Gravidarum is a clinical diagnosis, made after other causes of nausea and vomiting have been excluded.
+Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by the participant.
+Document: Diagnosis and the name of the physician that is treating this condition in the participant's health record High Risk: Diagnosed hyperemesis gravidarum